SRINETHIR/Hardware-Design/README.md

 The pipelining stages of the architecture are:
 <br>
 <ol>
-<li>Instruction fetch - the instruction to be executed next is fetched from memory.
-The instruction is retrieved from the address in the program counter (PC), and the PC is then incremented to point to the next instruction.</li>
+<li> Instruction fetch - the instruction to be executed next is fetched from memory.
+The instruction is retrieved from the address in the program counter (PC), and the PC is then incremented to point to the next instruction.</li><br>
-<li>Decode - the fetched instruction is decoded to determine what actions are required.
-The opcode (operation code) and operands are identified.</li>
+<li> Decode - the fetched instruction is decoded to determine what actions are required.
+The opcode (operation code) and operands are identified.</li><br>
-<li>Execute - the actual computation specified by the instruction is performed.
-For arithmetic and logic operations, the ALU (Arithmetic Logic Unit) is used.</li>
+<li> Execute - the actual computation specified by the instruction is performed.
+For arithmetic and logic operations, the ALU (Arithmetic Logic Unit) is used.</li><br>
-<li>Memory Access – Memory operations are handled in this stage.
-Data is read from the memory and placed in the register.</li>
+<li> Memory Access – Memory operations are handled in this stage.
+Data is read from the memory and placed in the register.</li><br>
-<li>Write Back - the result is written back to the appropriate register in the register file.</li>
+<li> Write Back - the result is written back to the appropriate register in the register file.</li><br>
 </ol>

 <details>